-3a.
+3A.
 LANDSCAPE STRATEGY

-Once the site analysis is complete, a Landscape Strategy, setting out the site and its context's key parameters, can be produced.
+Once the site analysis is complete, a Landscape Strategy, setting out the site and its context's key parameters, can be produced (Figure 6).
 The Landscape Strategy informs the design development at all stages and should use evidence from the Landscape Baseline and Policy Context to determine appropriate precedents, location of roads, built form, the mass and scale of development and so on.

 In parallel, the LVIA6 can be updated to demonstrate the (reduced) impacts as a result of using landscape evidence to inform decisions.
-The LVIA process is highly iterative and requires continual alterations to broad and detailed design to ensure minimal negative impacts on the landscape.
+The LVIA process is highly iterative and requires continual alterations to sketch and detailed designs to ensure minimal negative impacts on the landscape.

-Once established, the Landscape Strategy can determine the layout design of development, ensuring maximum connectivity and the retention and enhancement of key habitats.
-The Landscape Strategy should be used throughout the scheme's design developments informing appropriate and characteristic mitigation measures.
+Once established, the Landscape Strategy can determine the design layout of development, ensuring maximum connectivity and the retention and enhancement of key habitats.
+The Landscape Strategy should be used throughout the scheme's design development informing appropriate and characteristic mitigation measures.
 The Landscape Strategy must show how people are able to access their surroundings and enjoy their local and wider landscape.
 This is part of the South Downs National Park's second purpose (refer to SDLP7).